DHTMLX/docs-kanban/docs/api/config/js_kanban_columns_config.md

 ### Description

-@short: an array of objects containing the columns data.
-This parameter is mandatory!
+@short: Required.
+An array of objects containing the columns data

 ### Usage